deargle/deargle.github.io/_security_assignments/lab_digital_certificates.md

 	* (In Windows...)
 		* Another way to view it in Windows is to use Microsoft Management Console, [like this](https://support.microsoft.com/en-us/help/823503/how-to-import-and-export-certificates-so-that-you-can-use-s-mime-in-ou).
 Try the 'details' tab after double-clicking your certificate (you don't have to export it like in that link).
 		* Or, from within Outlook, File > Options > Trust Center > Trust Center Settings > Email Security > Settings... > Choose > "Click here to view certificate properties"
+	* Mac users: To examine your key, open "Keychain Access", sort the keys by date, and look for the one you just imported.
+Its name should be the email address you used to set this up.

     **Answer:**